shadyvalleyfarm/shadyvalleyfarm.github.io/about/lou-the-ceo.md

 Lou is a beagle who has the honorary title of CEO.
 Lou showed up at my office door on November 1st, 2003 with a gun being held to his head.
-Well not literally but I was told he was mine if I wanted him or he'd be shot becuase at 6 months old he was too fat and wasn't good merchandise for the breeder to sell.
+Well not literally but I was told he was mine if I wanted him or he'd be shot because at 6 months old he was too fat and wasn't good merchandise for the breeder to sell.
 At the time I really didn't need another dog in my life but I didn't want him to be shot.
 He weighed 80lbs, his belly hit the ground, his breathing sounded like Darth Vader's and he had bad teeth.
 I put him on a better food, took him for